Silvado, a Monitor of Brazil, and its Role in the Paraguayan War

 Thompson, on Chapter XXII of The War in Paraguay, states that the batteries on the Island of Fortín were sent to Angostura after the fall of Humaitá.
 It is explained that Angostura resides at the confluence of the Pikysyry River, which drains Lake Ypoá, and the Paraguay River.
 López, having ordered Thompson to survey the topographic and hydrographic features of the region during the middle of August, decided to withdraw from the Tebicuary River to the Pikysyry River.
 It was thought that the Pikysyry River, which ran through marshes and woods, would be an easier position to defend than the Tebicuary River.
 Angostura, which served as a river port, was protected by a series of batteries that were installed on a horseshoe bend in the river.
 The Brazilian Navy, no longer restrained by the guns of Humaitá, threatened the Paraguayan lines of communication that ran along the waterways.
 Criollo, Thompson explains, was transported from Asunción to Angostura and placed in the left-hand battery.
 Paraguay, which lacked guns of large caliber, had manufactured its own heavy artillery pieces at Asunción.
 Whitworth guns, firing 150-pound projectiles, are known to have been used by the Brazilian Navy and spent shells were collected by the Paraguayans and sent to Asunción.
 Criollo, Thompson explains on page 193 of his book, was made to fire appropriated 150-pound Whitworth projectiles.
 The brass gun, Thompson continues, had been cast from requisitioned metals at Asunción.
 It is explained that appropriated church bells, copper boilers and saucepans were smelted down to create the 10-ton weapon.
 Thompson, again on Chapter XXII of his memoir, claims that Criollo struck Silvado with a steel bolt as it passed the Angostura batteries.
 The blow, which landed at the waterline, is reported to have inflicted significant damage on the ship.
 Silvado, half an hour after it first passed Angostura, is reported to have received a second blow from Criollo as it returned from its position further up the river.

-The Manduvirá River Expeditions and the Arrival of Silvado in Asunción.
+The Manduvirá River Expedition and the Arrival of Silvado at Asunción.

-An article in the Morning Advertiser that was published on the 30th of August, 1869, states that Silvado arrived in Asunción after participating in an expedition along the Manduvirá River.
-A flotilla of canoes and small boats, according to the article, had been captured during the expedition and the ironclad towed them to the city.
-A consignment of prisoners, the article claims, accompanied the captured vessels on the return leg of the journey.
-On the 4th of September, 1869, The Broad Arrow repeats the claims that are made in the Morning Advertiser almost word-for-word.
-It is unclear whether the prisoners, the number of which is not disclosed, had been captured on the land or on the water.
-These events occurred at a late stage in the war when López, who had withdrawn to the Chaco, was fighting a guerrilla war against the forces of the Triumvirate.
-Masterman, on page 295 of Seven Eventful Years in Paraguay, states that Manduvirá River expeditions involved two ironclads with a light draft but does not name either of the fighting ships.
+On the 30th of August, 1869, Morning Advertiser published an article which states that Silvado arrived at Asunción after it had participated in an expedition along the Manduvirá River.
+A flotilla of canoes and small boats, which are claimed to have been towed to the city by the ironclad, are reported to have been captured during the riverine expedition.
+It is claimed that prisoners-of-war, who appear to have been onboard the captured vessels, were taken to the former capital.
+On the 4th of September, 1869, The Broad Arrow echoes the reports that were made in the Morning Advertiser about the canoes and the prisoners.
+It is unclear whether the captives, the number of which is not disclosed, had been captured on the land or on the water.
+Francisco Solano López, who had withdrawn to the Chaco, was fighting a guerrilla war against the armed forces of the Triumvirate at this stage of the conflict.
+George Frederick Masterman, on page 295 of Seven Eventful Years in Paraguay, states that the Manduvirá River expeditions involved two light-draught ironclads but does not name the fighting vessels.
 The Manduvirá River, Masterman explains, is a tributary of the Paraguay River that joins the main stem at Emboscada and drains the valleys that are situated to the north of the Cordillera.
-Thompson, on page 316, mentions that López had five small steamers in the Manduvirá River but does not mention the presence of ironclads in that body of water.
+George Thompson, on page 316 of The War in Paraguay, claims that López had five small steamers on the Manduvirá River but does not mention the presence of ironclads on the watercourse.
 Masterman, in contrast, claims that López possessed three small steamers on the Manduvirá River.
-The Cordillera, according to Thompson, was a low range of hills that was situated around forty of fifty miles from Asunción.
-López, Thompson continues, possessed twelve small field pieces but lacked ammunition and muskets while the remainder of his army consisted of 6,000 wounded men.
-The lack of heavy batteries on the Paraguayan side, that had opposed the Brazilian armada along the Paraguay River and its tributaries, meant that the ironclads could operate along the rivers with impunity.
+The Cordillera, according to Thompson, was a low range of hills that was situated at a distance of forty or fifty miles from Asunción.
+A battery of twelve small field guns and 6,000 wounded men are identified as the remnants of the Paraguayan Army.
+The absence of heavy batteries on the Paraguayan side, in addition to a lack of ammunition and muskets, is reported to have allowed the Brazilian ironclads to navigate the inland waterways with impunity.

 Comments